 In 2009, Evanston adopted a Green Building Ordinance that requires US Green Building Council (USGBC) LEED Silver certification for all new commercial and municipal construction over 20,000 square feet.
 Commercial and municipal renovations have a list of mandatory green features to select from.

-Green building is an important topic for the City of Evanston and aditional details on green building in Evanston can be found on the city's Green Building page.
+Green building is an important topic for the City of Evanston and additional details on green building in Evanston can be found on the city's Green Building page.

 Sustainable Pest Control and Pesticide Reduction Policy